joaomcalves/Multilingual-Adapters/README.md

 ## Introduction

-We provide an implementation of
+We provide an implementation of the adapters

-This repo contains the code to replicate all experiments from

 ## Training a multilingual model with adapters

-Our methods introduce new hyper-parameters
+Our methods introduce new hyper-parameters:

-+ --freeze-layers which sets
++ --freeze-layers which freezes the parameters of the transformer layers;
-+ --freeze-embeddings
++ --freeze-embeddings which freezes the embedding layer parameters;
-+ --languages-adapters
++ --languages-adapters which controls which languages will have adapters;
-+ --lang-pairs-adapters
++ --lang-pairs-adapters which controls which language-pairs will have adapters;
-+ --adapters-type
++ --adapters-type which controls the type of the adapters (language-pair, source, target, or a combination of source (in the encoder) and target (in the decoder);
-+ --adapter-projection-dim
++ --adapter-projection-dim which controls the hidden dimension of the adapters.

-Below is an example of training with adapters
+Below is an example of injecting adapters on top of a fully-shared multilingual system:

 ```bash